chajiiiii/Simon-Game/README.md

 }
 ```

-In the code snippet above, I learned when to use setInterval() method.
+In the code snippet above, I learned when to use the setInterval() method.
 I used this method to show the randomly generated sequence repeating from first to last one, one by one with visual and sound effects.
 <br><br>

 ```JavaScript